zhangl64/qnn-spam-detect/README.md

 5. Run the first two cells of ```dataPrep.ipynb ```to install the data.

+Make sure the dataset files are in the same directory as the main script.

 6. Run the quantum model using the following command: